Woody plant encroachment: Restoration

-Bush control is the active management of the density of woody species in grasslands.
+Brush control is the active management of the density of woody species in grasslands.
 Although woody encroachment in many instances is a direct consequence of unsustainable management practices, it is unlikely that the introduction of more sustainable practices alone (e.g. the management of fire and grazing regimes) will achieve to restore already degraded areas.
 Encroached grasslands can constitute a stable state, meaning that without intervention the vegetation will not return to its previous composition.

+For decisions on appropriate control measures, it is essential that both local and global drivers of woody encroachment, as well as their interaction, are understood.
+Restoration must be approached as a set of interventions that iteratively move a degraded ecosystem to a new system state.
 Responsive measures, such as mechanical removal, are needed to restore a different balance between woody and herbaceous plants.
 Once a high woody plant density is established, woody plants contribute to the soil seed bank more than grasses and the lack of grasses presents less fuel for fires, reducing their intensity.
 This perpetuates woody encroachment and necessitates intervention, if the encroached state is undesirable for the functions and use of the respective ecosystems.
 Most interventions constitute a selective thinning of bush densities, although in some contexts also repeat clear-cutting has shown to effectively restore diversity of typical savanna species.
 In decision making on which woody species to thin out and which to retain, structural and functional traits of the species play a key role.
+Bush control measures must go hand in hand with grazing management, as both are crucial factors influencing the future state of the respective ecosystems.
+State and Transition Models have been developed to provide management support to land users, capturing ecosystem complexities beyond succession, but their applicability is still limited.

 The restoration of degraded grasslands can bring about a wide range of ecosystem service improvements.
 It can therewith also strengthen the drought resilience of affected ecosystems.
 Bush control can lead to biodiversity improvements regardless of the predominant land use.

-State and Transition Models have been developed in order to provide management support to land users, capturing ecosystem complexities beyond succession, but their applicability is still limited.

 Types of interventions

 The term bush control, or brush management, refers to actions that are targeted at controlling the density and composition of bushes and shrubs in a given area.
 Such measures either serve to reduce risks associated with woody plant encroachment, such as wildfires, or to rehabilitate the affected ecosystems.
 It is widely accepted that encroaching indigenous woody plants are to be reduced in numbers, but not eradicated.
 This is critical as these plants provide important functions in the respective ecosystems, e.g. they serve as habitat for animals.
 Efforts to counter woody plant encroachment fall into the scientific field of restoration ecology and are primarily guided by ecological parameters, followed by economic indicators.

-Three different categories of measures can be distinguished:
+Three different categories of control measures can be distinguished: